-Recitations & Lab Sessions: • During the recitation lectures. ne hour of recitation and one hour of lab session. ons, the teaching assistant solves problems related to the material covered in the ssions, the teaching assistant enables students to learn optimization software Lecture Notes: Lecture notes will be uploaded to the course webonline site before the lectures to give the chance to the students to take extra notes on the lecture notes.
+Recitations & Lab Sessions:

+Each week, there will be one hour of recitation and one hour of lab session.

+- During the recitations, the teaching assistant solves problems related to the material covered in the lectures. - During the lab sessions, the teaching assistant enables students to learn optimization software interactively.

+Lecture Notes: Lecture notes will be uploaded to the course webonline site before the lectures to give the chance to the students to take extra notes on the lecture notes.

 Assignments: There will be three types of assignments: Reading, Homework, and Lab Work.

 Reading Assignments: From time to time, there will be some reading assignments.
 For any type of examination, students are also responsible for studying all assigned readings, even if they might not be discussed in class.

-Homework Assignments: In this course, homework assignments play crucial role in ensuring students from understanding of the material that they have learned in lectures and recitations.
+Homework Assignments: In this course, homework assignments play a crucial role in ensuring students from understanding of the material that they have learned in lectures and recitations.
 There will be two homework assignments containing some discussion questions and problems.

-Lab Work Assignments: In this course, lab work assignments also play crucial role in ensuring students from understanding of the optimization software packages that they have learned during the lab work sessions.
+Lab Work Assignments: In this course, lab work assignments also play a crucial role in ensuring students from understanding of the optimization software packages that they have learned during the lab work sessions.
 There will be two lab work assignments containing computer exercises.